vatlab/blog/content/post/sos-workflow-engine.md

 ![SoS notebook with SoS](https://vatlab.github.io/sos-docs/doc/media/sample_dag.svg)

+### Readable workflows that are easy to report, share and reproduce

+SoS Notebook provides **an ideal format for the distribution of SoS workflows and the reporting and sharing of bioinformatic data analysis** because a SoS notebook can include all details of a data analytic workflow, including descriptions of data and analytic steps (in rich text format with tables and figures), scripts in multiple languages, workflows, and outputs of analysis.
+The all-in-one nature of the notebook format also makes it easy to reproduce prior analyses if needed.

+The following is an example workflow with steps in Python, R, and bash.
+It looks just like other online tutorials you have seen but [its notebook version](https://vatlab.github.io/sos-docs/doc/examples/RNASeqGTEx.ipynb) contains a complete workflow and is readily applicable to your data.
+The readability of SoS workflows distinguishes SoS from other workflow systems and makes it a great tool for the sharing of data processing expertise among bioinformaticians.

+<iframe src="https://vatlab.github.io/sos-docs/doc/examples/RNASeqGTEx.html" width="90%" height="300px"></iframe>

+## Summary

 In summary, SoS provides an environment for both interactive data analysis and batch data crunching.
 It has a smooth learning curve because it is based on a widely used